carbon-language/carbon-lang/llvm/docs/FAQ.rst

 How portable is the LLVM source code?
 -------------------------------------
 The LLVM source code should be portable to most modern Unix-like operating systems.
+LLVM has also excellent support on Windows systems.
 Most of the code is written in standard C++ with operating system services abstracted to a support library.
 The tools required to build and test LLVM have been ported to a plethora of platforms.

 What API do I use to store a value to one of the virtual registers in LLVM IR's SSA representation?
 ---------------------------------------------------------------------------------------------------